XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-in-reporting-mode.md

         *NuDB*: If you’re running rippled in reporting mode for your local network, you can choose to use NuDB instead of Cassandra as your backend database.
 NuDB is installed as part of your rippled build setup and does not require any additional installation steps.

     c.
-On Mac OS, you need to manually install the Cassandra cpp driver.
-The Cassandra driver is built as part of the rippled build on all other platforms.
+On macOS, you need to manually install the Cassandra cpp driver.
+On all other platforms, the Cassandra driver is built as part of the `rippled` build.

         brew install cassandra-cpp-driver